Characters: The Legend of Zelda: The Wind Waker

 - Snot Bubble: Zill always has one dangling from his nose, and apparently does it on purpose.

 The Great Valoo is the mighty Sky Spirit.
 He lives atop Dragon Roost Island and is the patron deity and protector of the Rito people that dwell there.
 He is the guardian of one of the three pearls, Din's Pearl.

-The Reliable One: Unlike the other spirits, Valoo actively assists Link by ordering Quill to inform the hero as to the whereabouts of Jabun, and later rescues Tetra and him from Ganon.
+- The Reliable One: Unlike the other spirits, Valoo actively assists Link by ordering Quill to inform the hero as to the whereabouts of Jabun, and later rescues Tetra and him from Ganon.
 Granted, one is a giant tree unable to move, while the other was attacked and forced into hiding.

 Great Deku Tree

 A huge tree and the fatherly guardian of the forest, the Koroks, and guardian of Farore's Pearl.

 - Divine Delegation: He has a grand vision for new forests to be planted so that the land lost during the Great Flood will eventually be reclaimed from the depths.
 Since he's immobile, he tasks his Koroks with this mission.

 - Expy: Of Ocarina of Time's Great Deku Tree.
 He's also the descendant of the Great Deku Tree, and is possibly the Deku Tree Sprout grown up.